KPMP/atlas-index-creation-worker/README.md

 ## How to update the index

-Elastic search does not allow an index to be updated, this presents a challenge when the underlying model requires an update.
-For example, the transformation of a field from one type to another.
-The following is an example on how to update a field, field_size, from type keyword to type long.
+Elastic search does not allow an index to be updated, and this presents a challenge when the underlying model requires an update—For example, the transformation of a field from one type to another.
+The following is an example on updating a field, field_size, from type keyword to type long.

 0. Before starting this process, ensure you have up-to-date backups in case something goes wrong.

 1. Modify the existing index mapping
   `"file_name": { "type": "keyword" } =>  "file_name": { "type": "long" }`

-2. Create a new index using the updated mapping, note this must be a unique name.
-For our example, we are adding _temp to the name so that file_cases becauses file_cases_temp.
+2. Create a new index using the updated mapping.
+Note that this index must be a unique name.
+For our example, we are adding _temp to the name so that file_cases becomes file_cases_temp.

   ```
   PUT /file_cases_temp?pretty